 Because SEO is dynamic, Joost talks you through the latest changes in SEO, WordPress and our plugins, in this module.
 We'll update you every 3 to 4 months.
 This way, your knowledge will always be up to date!

 2 or more people to train?

 Would you like to get this course for multiple people in your team?
 That’s a great idea, because you get discounts when you buy in bulk (up to 50%).
 Just purchase the number of courses you need.
 You can then assign them to your team members or colleagues with one click of a button in your MyYoast account.
 It really is that easy!

-Would you like to buy different courses at once?
-Feel free to send an email to email@example.com with your request.
+Would you like to bulk order multiple courses at once?
+Pick any SEO training you like and send an email to email@example.com with your request.
 Our sales team will get back to you.